bldulam1/lidar-drone-path-optimization/README.md

 ```

 ### Predefined tests
-To test the solution to the challenges, please use the following tests, be executing in the shell.
+To test the solution to the challenges, please use the following tests, by executing through the shell.

-_Please make sure that you are in the directory of this repository._
+_Please make sure that you are in the directory of this repository when executing the following commands._

 ##### Display
 ```shell script